 These “real” voices gave people a fresh take on brand recommendations, and started to take over from celebrity endorsements as more and more people began to use social media in their daily lives.

-Where celebrities were celebrated for being iconic, untouchable, and over-the-top Influencers wield sway because they are accessible and relatable.
+Where celebrities were celebrated for being iconic, untouchable, and over-the-top influencers wield sway because they are accessible and relatable.
 Influencers are content creators themselves, and owners of their own personal brands.
-We’ve gone a step beyond what the bloggers of the early 2000s did for influencer marketing, and switched the focus even further away from traditional celebrities.
+We’ve gone a step beyond what the bloggers of the early 2000s did for social media influencer marketing, and switched the focus even further away from traditional celebrities.

 Thanks to the growing popularity of social media platforms, influencers have been able to carve out a market for themselves to act as brand ambassadors for their favorite products, and help businesses get their respective messages out to the people who matter.

-With everyone and their dog on social media nowadays (literally, their dogs – 10% of Millennials 18 to 24 years old said the would buy a product promoted by a famous pet), businesses have long been trying to crack the mysteries of social media marketing.
+With everyone and their dog on social media nowadays (literally, their dogs – there was a stat floating around a few years ago that said young Millennials were more likely to buy a product endorsed by a dogfluencer than once endorsed by a celebrity).
+Businesses have long been trying to crack the mysteries of social media marketing.
 But, with all the constant algorithm changes, oversaturation of the market, and new platforms popping up left, right, and center – it’s not all smooth sailing.

-Influencers have found a way to harness the power these social networks can provide, and have built engaged communities who listen to their opinions, and follow where they lead.
+Influencers have found a way to harness the power of social networks, and have built engaged communities who listen to their opinions, and follow where they lead.
 When brands began to notice this, partnerships began to blossom, and bottom lines began to soar.

 We have also seen the emergence of a type of celebrity who has built their career on the back of social media, rather than by traditional means.
-Kylie Jenner, for example, may be a successful makeup mogul now, but her ever-increasing social media status is what has enabled her to build her business from the ground up.
+Kylie Jenner, for example, may be a successful makeup mogul now, but her ever-increasing social media status is what has enabled her to build her billion-dollar business that has grown largely as a result of her large social media followership.

 The Future of Influencer Marketing